 Carter, who married Robert Carter in 2004, appeared on “House of Carters” in 2006 with her stepson Nick Carter of the Backstreet Boys; stepson Aaron Carter, who himself is a solo recording artist; and her late stepdaughter Leslie Carter Ashton, who passed away at the family’s Potter Road home in February 2012 of an apparent drug overdose.

 A police report from the 2012 incident added that during her interview with the Sheriff’s Office, Ginger Carter appeared to be under the influence of an unknown drug.
 The report stated that she had slurred speech, pinpoint pupils and glassy eyes, and that she kept falling asleep.
 At the time, Carter told police that she took five or six pills for her depression, possibly Xanax.
 As the interview continued, police said she progressively got worse and officers feared she too was overdosing on medication.
 She was taken to Westfield Memorial Hospital to be treated after police reported that she told them she was only supposed to take four pills, but took extra due to Carter Ashton’s death.

-Ginger Carter was arraigned in Chautauqua Town Court for Thursday evening’s incident on charges of failure to signal a turn, felony DWAI-drugs, aggravated unlicensed operation and operating without an ignition interlock device.
+Ginger Carter was arraigned in Chautauqua Town Court on Friday morning for Thursday evening’s incident on charges of failure to signal a turn, felony DWAI-drugs, aggravated unlicensed operation and operating without an ignition interlock device.

 She was released on her own recognizance and will appear in Chautauqua Town Court on Sept.
 19.